Easy Oven Baked Ribs

 How to Make Oven-Baked Ribs

-4. Mix the garlic powder, onion powder, dried thyme, salt, and pepper in a small bowl.
-Sprinkle evenly over the ribs.
+Mix garlic powder, onion powder, dried thyme, salt, and pepper in a small bowl.

-7. Cover the dish with foil or the lid and bake at 300°F for about 2 hours, until the ribs are tender and the meat is slightly pulling away from the bones.
+Cover the dish tightly with a lid or foil and bake for about 2 hours, until the ribs are very tender and the meat is beginning to pull away from the bones.

-8. Drizzle some of the cooking liquid over the ribs and serve with the onions and garlic on top.
+Spoon some of the cooking liquid over the ribs and serve warm with the softened onions and garlic.

 Chef Jenn’s Tips